 Many times, abusive partners will threaten their significant others by telling them that if they leave the relationship, they’ll take custody of the children.
 This threat is a form of emotional abuse that the abusive partner uses to keep the victim in the relationship.

-Even if an abusive partner hasn’t threatened to take the child away, if they feel like they’re losing control in the relationship they might see the child as an opportunity to regain control.
+Even if an abusive partner hasn’t threatened to take the child away if they feel like they’re losing control in the relationship they might see the child as an opportunity to regain control.
 This can often happen in relationships even where the partners aren’t married.
 If there’s no legal tie between the couple, then the child might be the only link that the abusive partner can use to maintain their control.
+Today’s Parent understands that leaving an abusive partner may be difficult if a partner has used their children as an abusive mechanism, they give strategies on how to co-parent.

 What can you do?